-West of Alice Springs is Standley Chasm (Angkerle), an incredible feat of nature that cuts through the quartzite rock of the West MacDonnell Ranges.
-The narrow gap, formed by rushing floodwaters over thousands of years, creates an alleyway through walls of rock that reach up to 80 metres in height.
+A short journey west of Alice Springs lies Standley Chasm, traditionally known as Angkerle, a natural wonder that cuts through the quartzite rock of the West MacDonnell Ranges.
+The narrow gap, formed by rushing floodwaters over thousands of years, created an alleyway through walls of rock that reaches up to 80 metres in height.

 Wander through the chasm and admire the vibrant contrast between the rugged red rock and lush green cycads which have survived in this environment thanks to a small but steady flow of water.
 If you’re lucky you might even spot some wallabies darting across the divide.

 How do you get to Standley Chasm From Alice Springs?

 Drive west from Alice Springs on Larapinta Drive for around 40 kilometres and turn right at the Standley Chasm turn off and drive for around another 10 kilometres.

 How far is Standley Chasm From Alice Springs?

 Standley Chasm is 50 kilometres west of Alice Springs and it should take about 35 minutes to drive there.

 Standley Chasm was traditionally known as Angkerle Atwatye.
 Located in the West MacDonnell Ranges National Park with slopes rising 80 metres above the water, it was gouged through tough sandstone by floods over millions of years and surged through the Finke river system.